zzertexx/dombyra.plus/README.md

 ## How to actually use it?
 1) Assemble PCB into Case
+2) Use strap to attach microphone case
-2) Compile code into ESP32
+3) Compile code into ESP32
-3) Charge battery and start it
+4) Charge battery and start it
-4) Connect to ESP32's Wi-Fi and enter http://192.168.4.1
+5) Connect to ESP32's Wi-Fi and enter http://192.168.4.1
-5) Choose the kui that you wanna learn and enjoy the process!
+6) Choose the kui that you wanna learn and enjoy the process!

 ## Bill of Materials